-The default is that the input channel will be the same as the output channel (i.e. output channel 1 will come from input channel 1)
+By default the input channel will be the same as the output channel (i.e. output channel 1 will come from input channel 1)

 6.7.2.
 Setting Gain for Each Audio Channel

 There are eight controls that set the gain of the eight audio channels being processed.
 For simplicity, only the gain control for input channel 1 will be shown in the manual.